jhermann/ezpy/deadsnakes/README.md

 [build process](https://github.com/jhermann/ezpy/blob/master/deadsnakes/build.sh)
 in the related base image.

+To *force* a full re-build with no caching, e.g. when the PPA released a new minor version, append Docker's ``--no-cache`` option to the build command.
+Example:

+    ./build.sh debian:buster python3.8 --no-cache

 If you want pre-built packages that could be APT-installed directly from Bintray, [show your interest](https://github.com/jhermann/ezpy/issues/3) by voting on issue #3.